Starting a Career as a Rare Bookseller

 Two years ago, I wasn't even aware that the rare book trade existed.

 I didn’t know that people made a living selling rare books.
-I didn’t know about rare book markets, auction houses, or specialist bookshops.
+That was until I began selling books at a local market and discovered the world of rare book selling.

 From the start, I was pessimistic that people could make a career as a bookseller.
-Sure, you can do this as a hobby or work in one of the major bookshops.
-But is it possible to make enough money to live well off rare books?
+Sure, you can do this as a hobby.
+But is it possible to make enough money to live off rare books?

-Now I have no doubt that some people make a living selling rare books.
+Today, I have no doubt that some people make a living selling rare books.
 Over the past month, I have messaged many people with successful book businesses.
-They have a few things in common: daily social media updates, extensive inventories, and 5–10 years developing their businesses.
+They all have a few things in common: daily social media updates, extensive inventories, and 5–10 years developing their businesses.

 There is nothing easy about selling books.

-In my twenties, I worked on film sets, then in kitchens, and later as a content writer.
+In my twenties, I worked on film sets, in kitchens, and later as a content writer.
 I’ve tried a lot of jobs and realise that I am not cut out for stressful work.
-I don’t want to work long hours, I don’t want to stand on my feet 12 hours a day.
+I don’t want to work long hours and stand on my feet 12 hours a day.

 Freelance writing suited me better than any of my previous jobs.
 I set my own schedule, worked independently, and didn't have a boss looking over my shoulder.

-However, due to weak economics and AI, this work has no future.
+However, due to weak economics and AI, this content writing has no future.
 I lost my main client at the start of the year, then one by one, the work dried up.

 Now my only source of income is bookselling.

 The future is physical media.
-As the world pushes more towards digital technology, people will start to crave physical goods, books, vinyls, art.
+As the world pushes more towards digital technology, people will start to crave physical goods.
 I have no stats to back my thoughts, but one thing is for sure people are buying books.

 Every day, someone buys a book from my eBay shop.
-Typically only a £20 book, but my more expensive sales include a bundle of Harry Potter Dulux £1000, a book on early Americas £1,500 and a first edition Sherlock Holmes £900.
+Typically, only a £20 book, but my more expensive sales include a Harry Potter Dulux at £1000, a book on the early Americas at £1,500, and a first-edition Sherlock Holmes at £900.

 Some books sell quickly, and others take 6 months or more.
 If you have limited funds, you can’t spend all your book money on long sales, even if the books are irresistible.
 You need a balance of guaranteed sales and slow burns.